Yamuna-devi — Serving Vani and Vapuh

 “One evening, sitting with my back to Srila Prabhupada’s front bucket seat, riding in a van from Tittenhurst [John Lennon’s estate] to a Conway Hall lecture in London, Srila Prabhupada said loud enough for me to hear, ‘When I die, see that my body is taken on a palanquin around Vrindavan on parikrama.’
 Stunned, but immediately attentive to these words, I turned around, and on my knees, bent forward from the waist so that my head was even with his shoulder, I said, ‘Why have you told me to do this, Srila Prabhupada?
 Better that you tell Tamal Krishna.
 He has more access to seeing that this is done than I do.’
 He replied, ‘No, you can tell him.’
 He fell silent and said no more.
 I too fell silent and said no more.

-She writes more, expressing appreciation for the devotional mood and service of some of Prabhupada’s disciples who were there—they had “a shared intent to follow Srila Prabhupada’s instructions, glorify his mood, honor his example, and share that with others.”
-But her letter also expressed her concern about how at a certain point the role of women in the movement had changed.
-In earlier days . . . of course, she was exceptional—she would lead kirtana before thousands of people, speak before thousands of people, and render personal service to Srila Prabhupada.
-As she told me, at Tittenhurst she was basically Srila Prabhupada’s personal servant—she and Malati and Janaki.
+In the letter, she also expressed her appreciation for the devotional mood and service of some of Prabhupada’s disciples who were there—they had “a shared intent to follow Srila Prabhupada’s instructions, glorify his mood, honor his example, and share that with others.”
+But she also expressed her concern about how at a certain point the role of women in the movement had changed.
+In earlier days, she would lead kirtan before thousands of people, speak before thousands of people, and render personal service to Srila Prabhupada.
+At Tittenhurst she was basically Srila Prabhupada’s personal servant—she and Malati and Janaki.
 Purusottama would do some of the correspondence, and some of the men would give massage, but basically these ladies were doing the personal service.

 She said that one day Prabhupada came into his room—they had just made his bed and done whatever else had to be done in the room—and said, “This is very unusual,” meaning for a sannyasi to have women do that service.
 He said, “This is very unusual, but it is appropriate.”
 He continued, “Sometimes I am like your father and you are like my daughters, and sometimes you are like my mothers and I am like your son.”

-In the last year there was tremendous concern about Mother Yamuna’s health.
-At different stages she spoke to me about her condition and options, but then very much towards the end, perhaps in September, she came to a very critical point with regards to her heart.
-Because of her size and age, the doctors were afraid to perform an invasive procedure, yet if they didn’t, there was every chance she would have heart failure, at any time.
-For a while she wasn’t sure what to do, but in the end she decided to just return to her home and depend on Krishna.
+In the last year there was tremendous concern about Yamuna-devi’s health.
+At different stages she spoke to me about her condition and options, but then near the end, perhaps in September, she came to a critical point with regard to her heart.
+Because of her age and size, the doctors were afraid to perform an invasive procedure, yet if they didn’t, her heart could fail at any time.
+For a while, she wasn’t sure what to do, but in the end she decided to just return to her home and depend on Krishna.

 No matter how dire her physical condition was, she was so Krishna conscious.
 My conversations with her were quite frequent after she went to Bhaktivedanta Hospital.
-Naturally, I was concerned about her medical condition, and so we would be talking about it, and somehow or other, without my knowing how she got there, she would be talking about Krishna and Srila Prabhupada and the holy name and how wonderful devotees are and how merciful Prabhupada and Krishna are and how grateful she is.
-Quite the opposite of what I often experience with myself: I begin talking about Krishna and then—I don’t know how it happens—somehow I’m talking about my body.
-With her, I would bring up her body—how she was doing and if I could help in any way—and without my knowing how, suddenly we were talking about Krishna and Prabhupada and the holy name and the prayers of the acaryas and the wonderful service of the other devotees and just how grateful she was for what she had been given.
+Naturally, I was concerned about her medical condition, and so we would be talking about it, but somehow or other, without my knowing how she got there, she would be talking about Krishna and Srila Prabhupada and the holy name and how wonderful devotees are and how merciful Prabhupada and Krishna are and how grateful she was.

 At about 6:30 in the morning on December 20, Yamuna’s constant companion and spiritual confidante, Dinatarini dasi, found that Yamuna had left.
-Her hand was in her bead bag, and a slight smile was on her face.
+Her hand was in her bead bag, and she had a slight smile on her face.
 She looked completely at peace—even blissful.
 She had been unafraid of death.
 She had been confident that she would again be with Prabhupada, or somehow engaged in serving his mission.
-Such is the destination that awaits anyone who gives his or her life fully to serving Srila Prabhupada, his vani, his vapuh.
+Such is the destination that awaits anyone who gives his or her life fully to serving Srila Prabhupada, even now.

 Yamuna-devi was a beautiful soul, a divine servant of Srila Prabhupada, his mission, and his Lords.
 She exemplified nama-ruci (taste for the holy name), jiva-daya (mercy for the living entities), and vaisnava-seva (service to the devotees).
 She was a mentor, guide, and friend to many, including me.
 We will miss her personal presence.
 Still, we shall try to serve her in separation by upholding the ideals she held dear.

-In conclusion, I quote from a letter she wrote me some years ago, which has given me some solace and guidance at this time:
+In conclusion, I quote from a letter Yamuna wrote me some years ago, which has given me some solace and guidance: